bright/new-www/_posts/2017-11-14-write-native-in-react-native.md

 ```

-Last thing necessary to compile project is add dependency to `/app/build.gradle`
+Last thing necessary to compile project is to add dependency to `/app/build.gradle`

 ```
 dependencies {